Complex hypergraphs: Key definitions

-For example, scientific publications have been represented by different network structures depending on the question asked \cite{newman01, barabasi02}.
+Complex systems are simplified to facilitate their analysis.
+Gradually we remove some of the simplifications and move closer to the real system.
+For example, the system of scientific publications has been represented by different network structures depending on the question asked \cite{newman01, barabasi02}.
 Citation networks indicate the flow of knowledge along publications \cite{redner98, lehmann03}.
 In citation networks nodes are publications and citations are represented by directed links.
 Co-authorship networks are better suited when focusing on collaborations.
 Authors-publications networks can be further expanded to explicitly represent authors and publications, resulting in the bipartite graph \cite{newman01}.
 The same authors-publications relations can be represented as an authors hypergraph, where publications are hyperedges associating one, two or more authors \cite{vasilyeva21}.
 These networks and hypergraphs are simplifications loosing some aspects of the original system.
 We need a more complete representation with a richer combinatorial structure.
 A scientific publication contains both authors and references.
 The document internal structure can be represented by a hypergraph with two edges, the list of authors and references.
 On top of that, the publication is a vertex in a higher order structure where the building blocks are authors and publications.
 Informally speaking, a hypergraph of hypergraphs, a complex hypergraph.